Torrontés

 Torrontés Wine from Argentina

-Torrontés is an aromatic white wine that originated in Argentina.
-The wine smells sweet but is usually made in a dry style, and the best Torrontés wines come from the high-elevation vineyards in Salta, Argentina.
+Torrontés is an aromatic white wine that originates from Argentina.
+The wine smells sweet, but it is usually made in a dry style.
+The best versions come from high-elevation vineyards in Salta, Argentina.
 Find out more about this rare and special wine from South America.

-Torrontés is similar to other aromatic white wines, including Riesling and Muscat Blanc (Moscato).
-The major difference between Torrontés and these white wines is that Torrontés is commonly made in a dry style.
+The grape is similar to other aromatic white wines, such as Riesling and Muscat Blanc (also known as Moscato).
+The major difference is that Torrontés is commonly made in a dry style.
 This makes it a very interesting wine to enjoy because its salty, lean taste contrasts with its sweet, perfumed aromas.

 Torrontes Body Profile compared to other white wines